etombini/flag/README.md

  $ ./app --server 10.0.0.1,10.0.0.2
  [...]
  $ export SERVERS="10.0.0.1,10.0.0.2"
- $ ./app        # values are set using environment variable
+ $ ./app        # values are set using environment variables or default values
 ```

 Default values can be set within the application.